HL7/davinci-vbpr/input/pagecontent/guidance.md

 ### Introduction

 Originally, value-based payment models were designed to reward healthcare providers with incentive payments for the quality of care they give to people with Medicare.
 The programs were designed to link provider performance of quality measures to provider payment and work with other CMS quality efforts to ensure that quality is being achieved.
-Value-based purchasing (VBP) refers to a broad set of performance-based payment strategies that link financial incentives to providers' performance on a set of defined measures.
-VBP programs are private or public programs that link financial reimbursement to performance on measures of quality (i.e., structure, process, outcomes, access, and patient experience) and cost or resource use.<sup>[1](https://www.rand.org/pubs/periodicals/health-quarterly/issues/v4/n3/09.html)</sup>
+Value-based purchasing refers to a broad set of performance-based payment strategies that link financial incentives to providers' performance on a set of defined measures.
+Value-based purchasing programs are private or public programs that link financial reimbursement to performance on measures of quality (i.e., structure, process, outcomes, access, and patient experience) and cost or resource use.<sup>[1](https://www.rand.org/pubs/periodicals/health-quarterly/issues/v4/n3/09.html)</sup>

 Economic challenges and higher healthcare costs have expanded these value-based payment models to larger populations of patients and members.
 The industry has adopted several names for the original value-based payment models, including value-based purchasing, value-based contracting, value-based payments, and, most recently, alternative payment models.